Way way back many centuries ago, Pythagoras and his students stated the following theorem, which is still used today.

 In any right-angled triangle, the square of the hypotenuse is equal to the sum of the squares of the other two sides.

-Thus in the above right-angled triangle, a2 + b2 = c2
+What does this mean mathematically?
+In the right-angled triangle below a2 + b2 = c2

-Remember that the triangle must be right-angled and that the hypotenuse is always the longest side and the one opposite the right angle.
+2) What is the hypotenuse?
+The hypotenuse is always the longest side and the one opposite the right angle.
+In the triangle above the hypotenuse is length C.

 Use Pythagoras' Theorem to calculate the length of the hypotenuse, c, in the following right-angled triangle.
 Give your answer to 3 significant figures.